Unboxed-Software/solana-course/content/token-swap.md

 We swap tokens using the `TokenSwap.swapInstruction` helper function which requires the following arguments:
 1. `tokenSwap` - the token swap state account
 2. `authority` - the swap pool authority
-3. `userTransferAuthority` - the authority over the user token account
+3. `userTransferAuthority` - the delegate over the user token account
 4. `userSource` - user token account to transfer tokens into the swap
 5. `poolSource` - swap pool token account to receive tokens transferred from the user
 6. `poolDestination` - swap pool token account to send tokens to the user